-The Arts are so vital to a truly enriching K-12 education, and we work diligently to reverse the trend in education of devaluing the Arts in schools.
-Although this is a nationwide issue, we are addressing this situation in our state.
-Thea Foundation's efforts will have a long-lasting impact on countless young Arkansans no matter what field of study they choose as contributing citizens later in life.
-Three programs are implemented statewide to support Thea’s mission—Thea Scholarships, Art Closet and Arts Reconstruction.
+The arts are so vital to a truly enriching K-12 education, and we work diligently to reverse the trend in education of devaluing the arts in schools.
+Although this is a nationwide issue, we are addressing this situation in our state strategically through our programming.
+Thea Foundation's efforts will have a long-lasting impact on countless young Arkansans no matter what field of study or career paths they choose later in life.
+Three programs are implemented statewide to support Thea’s mission—Thea Scholarships, Art Closet, and Arts Reconstruction.

-Thea's longest-standing program, our scholarship program, now awards 36 annual scholarships from our six competitions in the Arts: visual arts, performing arts, creative writing, fashion design, film and slam poetry.
-Due to the demand and talent in the creative writing and spoken word/slam poetry categories, Thea Foundation recently added 3 additional scholarships in those competitions.
-This translates to an increase in awards to $97,400 and a total of 36 annual scholarships we are proud to provide for deserving Arkansas high school seniors who truly inspire us every single year the competition season takes place.
+Thea's longest-standing program, our scholarship program, now awards 36 annual scholarships from our six arts-based competitions: visual arts, performing arts, creative writing, fashion design, film and slam poetry.
+Thea Foundation recently added 3 additional scholarships in the creative writing and spoken word/slam poetry competitions.
+This translates to an increase in awards to $97,400 and a total of 36 annual scholarships we are proud to provide to deserving Arkansas high school seniors who truly inspire us every single year the competition season takes place.

 We are incredibly appreciative of our Board of Directors, who helped us make these enormous decisions and leaps forward.
-Our Board is totally dedicated and supportive in helping our foundation grow its programs as well as grow financially in order to impact more young people each year.
-Our Board's dedication and willingness to make progressive decisions will make an impact across Arkansas.
+Our Board is passionately dedicated to helping our foundation grow its programs as well as grow financially in order to impact more young Arkansans each year.

 In closing, I want to express my appreciation for our supporters.
-It goes without saying (almost) that we would not have achieved our programming as it stands without the relationships we’ve built and nurtured over the past 18 years.
-Thea Foundation is having its greatest moment to-date right now as we are able to be a resource to more schools, educators and students now than ever before.
-This momentum is what I feel my talented team and myself attached to as we look forward to enriching as many young lives as we possibly can through the power of the Arts.
+It goes without saying (almost) that we would not have achieved our programming as it stands without the relationships we’ve built and nurtured over the past 19 years.
+Thea Foundation is having its greatest moment to-date right now as we are able to be a resource to more schools, educators, and students now than ever before.
+This momentum is what I feel my talented team and myself attached to as we look forward to enriching as many young lives as we possibly can through the power of the arts.